FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 # Mini-Exercise

-There are two other methods we can use to clear floats.
+There are two other methods we can use to clear floats:

+1. using `overflow: auto` or `overflow: hidden`
+2. using the **clearfix** hack with a pseudo-element

-With the class split into two groups, you'll be assigned a hint for investigating one of these methods, then put together a working demo to explain this method to the class.
+With the class split into groups, your group will be assigned one of these methods to investigate and you will put together a **working demo** to explain your method to the class.

+Also determine the key way these methods differ from the initial float-clearing approach we explored, and why this is a more future-friendly way to clear floats.

 ---